 Milgauss Blue vs Black: Main Differences

-Milgauss Blue vs Black comes down to how you want the dial to show up in real wear.
+Milgauss blue vs black comes down to how you want the dial to show up in real wear.
 Both share the same 40 mm case, smooth bezel, and green sapphire crystal on the 116400GV.
 The difference is how the dial reads in light, how loud it feels on the wrist, and how easily it blends into your rotation.

 1. Dial Appearance

 Black makes the Milgauss look cleaner and easier to read.
 The dark dial holds contrast better, so the markers and lume stand out in mixed light.
 The orange details still pop, but the dial stays controlled and does not compete with the polished case.
-The green sapphire crystal still shows, but it reads as a subtle tint rather than a complete dial change.
+The green crystal still shows, but it reads as a subtle tint rather than a full dial change.

 2. Dial in Different Light

-3. Wrist Presence Versatility
+3. Wrist Presence and Versatility

 4. Price and Market Demand